lucafungo/parolo/README.md

 # parolo

-version of WORDLE, not forked from the original project but done from scratch
+version of WORDLE, not forked from the original project (exept for the list of stored words) but done from scratch

-need few adjustment

-json file generate from chatGPT and formatted on https://jsonformatter.curiousconcept.com/#
+soon to arrive the front-end for a web app and the italian (and other languages) version